AdobeDocs/audience-manager.pt-BR/help/using/integration/receiving-audience-data/real-time-outbound-transfers/digitally-signed-http-requests.md

 ```
 // Message to be signed.
-// For GET type HTTP destinations, the message used for signing will be the REQUEST_PATH + QUERY_STRING
+// For GET type HTTP(S) destinations, the message used for signing will be the REQUEST_PATH + QUERY_STRING
-// For POST type HTTP destinations, the message used for signing will be the REQUEST_BODY.
+// For POST type HTTP(S) destinations, the message used for signing will be the REQUEST_BODY.
 // String getData = "/from-aam-s2s?sids=1,2,3";
 String postData = "POST message content";
 // Algorithm used.
 Currently supported: HmacSHA1, HmacSHA256, HmacMD5.